 Although a tobacco addiction might not amount to alcohol and drug-related issues, you must balance your individual employee’s needs with the health and safety of all people within the workplace.

-You may be able to lawfully dismiss an employee on the basis that they breached your workplace’s smoking policy.
-However, the lawfulness of the dismissal will depend on the circumstances of your particular case.
+You may be able to lawfully dismiss an employee on the basis that they have breached your workplace’s smoking policy.
+However, the dismissal’s lawfulness will depend on your particular case’s circumstances.

 If your employee’s smoking habit can be classified as ‘substance addiction’, courts may consider this a disability.
 Consequently, the dismissed employee may have grounds for a claim of unfair dismissal based on disability.
 Dismissing an employee solely because they are a smoker could also result in an unfair dismissal claim.
 In this sense, you should consider whether your employee has wilfully breached your workplace smoke policy before you dismiss them for smoking.
 In any event, you should seek the advice of an employment lawyer before you decide to dismiss an employee who smokes.